h3rald/mn/docs/reference.md

 ## Notation

-The following notation is used in the signature of all mn symbols:
+The following notation is used in the signature of all {{m}} symbols:

 ### Types and Values